-Once a baby begins to become more mobile, one of the most important tasks a new parent must tackle is baby-proofing the house.
-It’s why parents need stuff like baby cabinet locks, baby gates and baby proof drawers The environment must adapt when child-proofing: Doors must be latched; corners must be softened; plugs must be covered; basically, all ducks must be in a row.
-(And is there even such a thing as a baby-proof fireplace?)
+Once a baby becomes mobile, one of the most important tasks a new parent must tackle is baby-proofing the house.
+As they are, most homes contain tons of hidden dangers for curious infants, so parents rely on baby-proofing devices like cabinet locks, baby gates, and child-proof drawers to minimize risk.
+Fully baby proofing a house involves much more than you might think.
+Doors must be latched, corners must be softened, outlet plugs must be covered, and stairs must be blocked.
+(Whether a baby-proof fireplace exists remains to be seen.)
 Finding the right materials and knowing what to attend to can be tricky.
-So, to get some advice on what parents should do, we turned to Staci Baker a professional baby proofer and the owner of Baby Safe Homes in Denver, Colorado.
+Staci Baker, a professional baby proofer and the owner of Baby Safe Homes in Denver, Colorado, weighs in.

 “Most of your baby-proofing can happen after you bring your child home from the hospital,” says Baker.
 “It’s not until they start to move around at the 6- to 9-month mark that things get dicey.”

-When first tackling baby-proofing, Baker recommends changing your point of view.
-That is, start looking at things from the ground up so you have a good idea where you child will be living in the immediate future.
+The baby-proofing process forces parents to see their house in a whole new light, ripe with potential dangers.
+To start baby-proofing, Baker recommends changing your point of view.
+That is, start looking at things from the ground up so you have a good idea where your child will be living in the immediate future.
 Assume that anything that looks remotely interesting — electrical plugs, stairs, shelves, and cabinets are prime spots — will beckon to a baby just starting to explore their surroundings.
 “Create redundancies throughout your house,” Baker says.
 “And don’t assume anything is safe from little fingers.”

-Here, according to Baker, are the baby-proofing products parents should consider, as well as trouble spots that need to be changed.
+According to Baker, these are the baby-proofing products parents should consider, as well as trouble spots that need to be changed.

 The Consumer Product Safety Commission recommends using safety latches and locks for cabinets and drawers in your kitchen, bathrooms, and other areas where tempting medicines and cleaners await.
 Outlet covers and outlet plates help prevent electrocution.
 Get ones that cannot be easily removed by children and are large enough so that children cannot choke on them.